Trump threatens to 'obliterate' Turkish economy over Syria incursion plan

 The United States began pulling troops back from the northeast Syrian border on Monday, effectively giving Turkey a green light to move into the area.

-It is a major policy shift that was denounced as a “stab in the back” by Kurdish-led forces who have been Washington’s most capable partners in fighting Islamic State in Syria.
+It is a major policy shift that was denounced as a “stab in the back” by Kurdish-led forces who have been Washington’s most capable partners in fighting Islamic State in Syria, also known by its acronym ISIS.

-Lindsey Graham, a Republican senator who is generally a vocal Trump supporter, criticized the Syria pullout decision as “impulsive.”
+U.S. House of Representatives Speaker Nancy Pelosi, a Democrat, called on Trump to “reverse this dangerous decision” to withdraw, saying in a statement that it threatened regional security and sent a message to Iran and Russia, as well as U.S. allies, that the United States is no longer a trusted partner.

-“It’s never in our national security interest to abandon an ally who’s helped us fight ISIS,” Graham said in an interview with Fox News Channel, using an acronym for Islamic State, which has suffered significant battlefield losses to a U.S.-led coalition in the area.
+McConnell, the Republican Senate leader, said in a statement: “A precipitous withdrawal of U.S. forces from Syria would only benefit Russia, Iran, and the Assad regime.
+And it would increase the risk that ISIS and other terrorist groups regroup.”

-“This impulsive decision by the president has undone all the gains we’ve made, thrown the region into further chaos,” Graham said.
+Lindsey Graham, a Republican senator who is generally a vocal Trump supporter, on Fox News Channel criticized the Syria pullout decision as “impulsive.”

-France warned that the U.S. decision to withdraw from northeastern Syria could open the door to a revival of Islamic State.
+France warned that the U.S. decision to withdraw from northeastern Syria could open the door to a revival of Islamic State, which has suffered significant battlefield losses to a U.S.-led coalition in the area.

 “We are going to be extremely careful that this announced disengagement from the United States and a possible offensive by Turkey does not create a dangerous maneuver that diverts from the goal we all pursue - the fight against Islamic State - and which is dangerous for the local population,” France’s armed forces minister, Florence Parly, told reporters.